19hours/sg-statutes/Acts/Road Traffic Act.md

 (7) If the owner of the vehicle or trailer is convicted of or has been permitted to compound an offence under this Act, the expenses incurred by the Deputy Commissioner of Police or the Registrar in carrying out the provisions of this section shall be recoverable by or on behalf of the Deputy Commissioner of Police or the Registrar and, in case of dispute or neglect to pay, be summarily ascertained by a Magistrate’s Court and may be recovered in the same manner as if they were fines imposed by that Court.

-(8) When any vehicle or trailer is detained under this section, the Deputy Commissioner of Police or the Registrar shall with all reasonable despatch give notice in writing to the owner (if the name and address of the owner are known to him) of the seizure.
+(8) Where any vehicle or trailer is detained under this section, the Deputy Commissioner of Police or the Registrar shall with all reasonable despatch notify the owner of the seizure, and such notification may be given —

+(a) by posting a notice in writing to the owner of the vehicle at his usual or last known place of residence or business in Singapore; or

+(b) in such other manner as the Deputy Commissioner of Police or the Registrar thinks expedient.

+[24/2010 wef 01/11/2010]

 (9) If the vehicle or trailer is not claimed by its owner within one month of the date of its detention, the Deputy Commissioner of Police or the Registrar thereafter and after giving one month’s notice in theGazetteof his intention to do so may sell by public auction or otherwise dispose of the vehicle or trailer.